CoderPowerBeyond/Agent-Prompt-TS-Survey/README.md

 - Large language models can deliver accurate and interpretable time series anomaly detection
 - Aad-llm: Adaptive anomaly detection using large language models
 - Large language models can be zero-shot anomaly detectors for time series?
+- Can Slow-thinking LLMs Reason Over Time?
+Empirical Studies in Time Series Forecasting
+- A Soft Sensor Method with Uncertainty-Awareness and Self-Explanation Based on Large Language Models Enhanced by Domain Knowledge Retrieval
+- EXPRESS: An LLM-Generated Explainable Property Valuation System with Neighbor Imputation
+- Humans vs Large Language Models: Judgmental Forecasting in an Era of Advanced AI
+- Time-LLM: Time Series Forecasting by Reprogramming Large Language Models

 #### +Instruction Tuning